ntoll/BFD/CODE_OF_CONDUCT.md

-# The Creator's Code

-Because we are limited beings, we make choices that are unwise or flawed.

-While others may meet us with hostility, we choose to acknowledge difference:

-Thus we forgive.
+# Being Together

+When being together,
+acknowledge and work through differences.

+This mutually enlarges and changes us.

+Therefore,

-This is a place of learning, understanding, teaching and sharing.
+This is a place of learning, understanding, and sharing.
-This is a place to affirm valour and compassion.
+This is a place to affirm openness and compassion.
 This is a place for collaborative creation.

-Be well, Creator.
-Be well and create.
+Dear friend, please be true to yourself yet kind to others
+(even in the face of hostility).

+Thank you.

 ---

-Heavily inspired by the [Creator's Code](https://github.com/Xe/creators-code).
-Please read the link for more information.